Medical Terminology

 Instructional Material Requirements:

-The instructional materials required for this course are included in enrollment.
-The following digital textbooks for the course are accessed via links in the lessons:
+The instructional materials required for this course are included in enrollment and will be available online.
+The following digital textbook for the Medical Terminology course is accessed via links in the course lessons:

 No.